Billiam/billiam.org/_posts/2020-04-25-cnc-pen-holder.md

 {% include figure.html url="images/post/2020/cnc_pen/drawing_3_close_up.jpg" description="Close up of second drawing" %}

+### Next steps

+The issue with this last design is that it both relies on a tight fit between the sliding plastic carriage and the bolts, but is also hampered by any friction there.
+To reduce play, these holes should be as tight as possible, but then pen won't be able to move up and down smoothly.

+I've purchased some teeny, tiny linear rails and will attempt to replace the moving components of this last design with them instead when I get the chance.

+### Files

 Files can be found here:

 * [Modular quick release router mount](https://www.prusaprinters.org/prints/28450-modular-dewalt-dwp611-router-collar-quick-release)